pgayal/use-read-replica-demo/README.md

-# Use Read Replica Demo for Select Queries
+# Use Read Replica Demo for Select Queries using ReadOnlyRepository

 This is a spring boot application to demo the use of readonly-db/read-replica for select queries.